 It is not uncommon for Ruggeri to advise on everything from how diet, stress, and fitness routines contribute to the health of the hair, and how seemingly small but hugely helpful details like what linens and pillowcases to sleep on will maintain its quality over time.

 When Ruggeri and his partner, interior designer Craig Longhurst, opened the first Salon Ruggeri in New York in 2010, they sought to create a stylized respite from urban life, and a place where personalized service is offered in an intimate gallery-like setting.

 Since then, he has won “Best Blonde” in New York’s “Best Of New York” issue, and the salon has been named on “Best Of” lists in Allure and Time Out New York.
 He has also been featured in countless print and digital publications, including Harper’s Bazaar, W, Vanity Fair, Beauty, Inc., as well as in the story “The Place Where It Girls Go For Perfect Hair,” in Refinery29.

 The native Australian began working with hair at the age of 13, assisting his mother in her own salon.
-By 15, he was apprenticing a top stylist at an upscale salon in Sydney’s chic Paddington neighborhood.
-Within a few years, he was working full-time as both hairstylist and makeup artist, in salons and for Australia-based runway shows and ad campaigns for fashion houses like Yves Saint Laurent, Louis Vuitton, and Gucci.
-After he and Longhurst spent five years running a bustling salon in a Victorian townhouse in Sydney, they decided to make the leap to New York.
+Within a few years, he was working on Australia-based runway shows and ad campaigns for fashion houses like Yves Saint Laurent, Louis Vuitton, and Gucci.
+After he and Longhurst spent five years running a bustling salon in Sydney, they decided to make the leap to New York.
 “As Sinatra said, ‘If you can make it there, you make it anywhere.’”